Thearyim/react-tap-room/README.md

 # Tap Room
-#### _A web application using React created on 04/26/2019 by Theary Im_
+#### A web application using React created on 04/26/2019 by Theary Im.

 ## Description
 A web application for a bar to track their kegs.

 **Note on the differences between Angular and React:**
-.

 Angular uses two directional data flow process where it updates the real DOM directly while React updates only the virtual DOM and is concerned with the one directional data flow.

 ## Specs
 1. A user can see a list/menu of all available kegs.
 For each keg, a user can see its name, brand, price and alcohol content.